 Skip to main content

-10 REASONS YOU SHOULD HIT THE SAUNA AFTER YOUR WORKOUT
+10 BENEFITS OF HITTING THE SAUNA AFTER YOUR WORKOUT

 Fitness Tips

-Hitting the sauna after a workout has become an integral part of many fitness routines and for good reason.
-The benefits of a sauna after a workout goes beyond anecdotes– there is science that supports these advantages.
-From enhanced recovery to improved cardiovascular health, the sauna offers several advantages that can elevate your post-workout experience.
+Hitting the sauna after a workout has become an integral part of many fitness routines, and for good reason!
+Even though there are many anecdotes about the benefits of enjoying the sauna after a workout, science also supports these claims.

 SAUNAS – WHAT’S ACTUALLY GOING ON?

-The basic principle behind a sauna involves heating a confined space, typically made of wood, to produce dry or wet heat that induces sweating and promotes the dilation of blood vessels.
-The heat and dry air of the sauna will cause you to sweat heavily as your body attempts to cool itself down.
-In fact, you can lose around a pint of sweat in a relatively short amount of time, according to Medical News Today
+The basic principle of a sauna is to heat a confined space (typically made of wood).
+The space generates dry or wet heat, inducing sweating and temporarily widening blood vessels.
+The sauna’s heat and dry air will make you sweat heavily as your body attempts to cool itself down.
+In fact, you can lose around a pint of sweat in a relatively short amount of time, according to Medical News Today.

-What does a sauna do for you?
-The process of sweating can help improve circulation, relax muscles and provide a range of health benefits.
+So, what exactly does a sauna do for you after a workout?
+The heat exposure and sweating can help support circulation and relax muscles while providing a range of other health benefits.
 Many of the sauna benefits after a workout come from the following physiological changes.

 BENEFIT #1 – MUSCLE RECOVERY

 A tough workout can cause muscle soreness over the next few days.
-Sore muscles are no one’s idea of fun, and they can also slow down your fitness progress if the soreness keeps you out of the gym.
-While there are several great ways to reduce delayed onset muscle soreness (DOMS), saunas can also help.
+Sore muscles are no one’s idea of fun, and they can also slow down your fitness progress if the soreness affects your workout routine.
+While there are several great ways to reduce delayed-onset muscle soreness (DOMS), supporting muscle recovery is one of the major benefits of a sauna after your workout.

-The heat from the sauna causes the blood vessels to dilate which promotes increased blood flow to muscles.
-This improved circulation helps relax muscle fibers and reduce tension.
+The heat from the sauna dilates blood vessels, increasing blood flow to muscles.
+This improved circulation relaxes muscle fibers and reduces tension.
 As muscles warm up and loosen, you can experience relief from stiffness and discomfort.

 BENEFIT #2 – RELIEVE MUSCLE TENSION

 Applying heat is a great way to help your muscles relax and relieve tension.
-A 2021 study found that the benefits of spending time in the sauna are observable not only in the entire body, but also at the cellular level and can be experienced after a single session.
+Some research suggests that using the sauna after your workout benefits the body at the cellular level, even after just one session.

 As blood flow increases from the heat, the supply of nutrients and oxygen to muscles also increases.
-This influx of nutrients aids in the repair of micro-tears and promotes muscle recovery.
-Additionally, the warm temperature of the sauna helps to relax muscle fibers, reducing tension and stiffness.
+This influx of nutrients aids in repairing micro-tears and promotes muscle recovery.
+Additionally, the sauna’s warm temperature relaxes muscle fibers, reducing tension and stiffness.

-It’s important to note that while saunas can provide relief from mild muscle tension, they may not always be a substitute for professional medical treatment for more severe muscular issues.
-If you have persistent or severe muscle tension, it’s advisable to consult a healthcare professional or a qualified physical therapist for proper evaluation and treatment recommendations.
+While saunas can provide relief from mild muscle tension, they may not always be a substitute for professional medical treatment, especially for more severe muscular issues.
+If you experience persistent or severe muscle tension, consult a healthcare professional or a qualified physical therapist for proper evaluation and treatment recommendations.

 BENEFIT #3 – BETTER CARDIOVASCULAR HEALTH

-A paper published by the Mayo Clinic reviewed all existing evidence of the sauna’s ability to improve heart health.
-It determined that “beyond pleasure and relaxation, emerging evidence suggests that sauna bathing has several health benefits, which include “reduction in the risk of vascular diseases such as high blood pressure, cardiovascular disease (CVD), stroke and neurocognitive diseases.”
-Additionally, a study of over 2,000 men in Finland (a country famous for its sauna affinity) found a link between sauna use and a lower risk of dying from heart disease as well as “all-cause mortality.”
-In other words, spending time in the sauna decreased their chances of dying of any other cause.
+A paper from the Mayo Clinic states that “beyond pleasure and relaxation, emerging evidence suggests that sauna bathing has several health benefits, which include reduction in the risk of vascular diseases such as high blood pressure, cardiovascular disease (CVD), stroke, and neurocognitive diseases.”

-(Note: One of the best things you can do to protect your heart health is to engage in regular cardiovascular exercise as long as you have the green light from your doctor.)
+(Note: Regular cardiovascular exercise is still one of the most reliable ways to support heart health, as long as you have the green light from your doctor.)

 BENEFIT #4 – WEIGHT LOSS

 Do sauna benefits include weight loss?
 If you were to hop on a scale before a sauna session, you’d probably get a lower number when you come out.
-However, any immediate weight loss after spending time in a sauna is due to losing “water weight” through sweating.
+However, any immediate weight loss after spending time in a sauna is due to sweating and the loss of “water weight.”
 That might be helpful if you need to weigh in for a boxing match, but not if you want to lower your overall body fat.

-The jury is still out on whether saunas can help you shed real pounds.
-Some sources call it a myth, while others, like the authors of this study out of Binghamton University, found a connection between increasing core body temperature and losing body fat.
-The study found that subjects who used a sauna three times a week for 45 minutes at a time lost up to 4% body fat over the course of four months.
-If you are sitting in a sauna, you can burn approximately 1.5-2 times more calories than you would if you were sitting in a room with a normal temperature.
+Research is mixed on whether saunas can help you shed real pounds.
+Some sources call it a myth, but studies, like this one from Binghamton University, have found a link between higher core body temperature and greater fat loss.
+The study found that participants who used a sauna 3 times per week for 45 minutes at a time lost up to 4% body fat over 4 months.
+If you are in a sauna, you can burn approximately 1.5-2 times as many calories as you would in a room at normal temperature, varying based on duration, temperature and individual.

 BENEFIT #5 – STRESS RELIEF

-One of the most immediate sauna benefits you’ll experience when you settle down on the wooden bench and feel the heat envelope you is a deep sense of relief.
+One of the most immediate sauna benefits you’ll experience after working out is the deep sense of relief from settling down on the wooden bench and feeling the heat settle in.
 Spending time in the sauna is often enjoyable, relaxing and even meditative.
-As the tension in your muscles relaxes, you may find your stress ebbing away.
+As muscles relax, you may find your stress ebbing away.

-Chronic stress is linked to a wide range of negative physical, emotional, and psychological symptoms.
-Therefore, stress-relieving activities like using the sauna or exercising can help safeguard your overall health and well-being.
+Chronic stress is linked to a wide range of negative physical, emotional and psychological symptoms.
+Stress-relieving activities such as using the sauna or exercising can support your overall health and well-being.

 BENEFIT #6 – IMMUNE SYSTEM SUPPORT

-Some research suggests that regular sauna use can enhance the immune system.
-The mild stress response caused by exposure to heat can stimulate the production of white blood cells, which play a vital role in defending the body against infections.
+Some research suggests regular sauna use may support the immune system.
+A mild stress response to heat exposure can stimulate white blood cell production, which plays a vital role in defending the body against infections.

-Improved circulation can also facilitate the transport of immune cells to various tissues, potentially improving the immune response.
+Improved circulation can also facilitate the transport of immune cells to various tissues, potentially boosting the immune response.

 BENEFIT #7 – INCREASED ENDORPHINS

-Being in the sauna can be a nice pick-me-up.
-The heat and relaxation from a sauna session can trigger the release of endorphins, which are the body’s natural “feel-good” chemicals that play a role in reducing pain and promoting feelings of pleasure and well-being.
+Another one of the benefits of using a sauna after you exercise is that it can be a nice pick-me-up.
+The heat and relaxation can trigger the release of endorphins, the body’s natural “feel-good” chemicals that reduce pain and promote feelings of pleasure and well-being.

-The increase in heart rate and circulation experienced in a sauna is similar to the cardiovascular effects of mild exercise.
-Exercise is known to stimulate the release of endorphins and the sauna-induced elevation of heart rate might replicate this effect to some extent.
+The increase in heart rate and circulation from spending time in a sauna is similar to the cardiovascular effects of mild exercise.

 BENEFIT #8 – SKIN CLEANSING

-Want glowing skin?
-The sauna can help!
-As sweat and impurities are expelled from the skin, pores are cleared and the complexion becomes more vibrant.
-Enhanced blood circulation also provides skin cells with vital nutrients for a healthier appearance.
+As sweat and impurities are expelled from the skin, pores are cleared, and the complexion becomes more vibrant.
+Enhanced blood circulation also delivers vital nutrients to skin cells for a healthier appearance.

-Sweating can also help remove excess oil, allowing the skin’s natural moisture balance to be maintained more effectively.
+Sweating can also help remove excess oil, helping maintain the skin’s natural moisture balance more effectively.
+If you’re a skincare guru, then these sauna benefits are one of the prime reasons to hang out there after your workout.

 BENEFIT #9 – REDUCED RISK OF CERTAIN HEALTH CONDITIONS